NETSUITE™ WINS ANOTHER CUSTOMER FROM SALESFORCE.COM

 AD systems Provides Responsive Customer Service and Increased Project Installation Capacity by 30% Without Additional Staff with NetSuite

-that AD systems, a service provider of household electronic
+Suite, today announced that AD systems, a service provider

-controls, based in Houston, Texas, has switched from
+climate and security controls, based in Houston, Texas,

-to NetSuite.
-With NetSuite AD systems has streamlined
+and Peachtree to NetSuite.
+With NetSuite AD systems

-is the most widely used integrated CRM/ERP suite for
+and payroll.
+NetSuite is the most widely used integrated

-name is used under license from Oracle Corporation (NASDAQ:
+Business Suite name is used under license from Oracle

 AD systems previously used three applications to manage